allegheny-computer-science-203-s2021/assessment/assessment.md

 * Interaction with the course instructor

+- None: students do not have any conversation with the instructor except attending the class and not participating.

+- Inadequate: Ask questions during class time occasionally but do not listen nor complete assignments given by the instructor.
+Do not show any effort to improve their knowledge.

+- Adequate: Show up to the instructors office hours inconsistently.
+However, students ask and answer the instructor's questions and show eager to learn and develop.
+Complete the assignments in time.

-- Effective interaction with the course instructor would be being respectful.
-The both student and instructor should respect each other's time and effort.
-Students should have appropriate specific questions about programming/ technical problems.
-Students have to let the instructor know if he/she is understanding the topics and keeping up with her.
+- Good: Students have appropriate specific questions about programming/ technical problems.
+Interacts with the instructor in a proper manner and discuss solutions of their labs or practicals.

-- Ineffective interaction with the course instructor would be not coming to office hours and communicating to the instructor.
-If the students do not tell the what is happening to their study, the teacher can not help the students.
-Without the instructor's guidance, students will not know if they are going on the right path or not.
+- Excellence: Come to the office hours consistently with their class assignments.
+Students are open to talk about their process and progress in the class and ask for personal recommendations.
+Additionally, students are fluent to communicate through in-person and Slack.

 * Interaction with the student technical leaders